marcofortin/TicTacToe/README.md

-# TicTacToe
+# tic-tac-toe
-A quick TicTacToe integration in c.
+A simple tic-tac-toe integration in C